Pop Culture Madness!

 Colgate-Palmolive-Peet became Colgate-Palmolive.
 We are not sure, but we think that the Peet brothers suffered the same fate as Alvah Curtis Roebuck, of Sears and Roebuck fame.

-Because of a court ruling, any movie made prior to 1953 is public domain in Japan, including many Disney movies such as Song of the South, Fantasia, Snow White, Bambi, and Cinderella.
-You can tape them, sell it, and legally pocket any money you make in Japan.
+Because of a court ruling, any movie made before 1953 is in the public domain in Japan, including many Disney movies such as Song of the South, Fantasia, Snow White, Bambi, and Cinderella.
+You can tape them, sell them, and legally pocket any money you make in Japan.

-Pete Schoening was 24,500 feet high up on K2 (the world's second highest peak) when 5 fellow climbers fell, tumbling down an icy slope.
-He singlehandedly stopped the fall with his axe and rope, in a feat that became legendary to climbers as "The Belay"
+Pete Schoening was 24,500 feet high up on K2 (the world’s second-highest peak) when five fellow climbers fell, tumbling down an icy slope.
+He singlehandedly stopped the fall with his axe and rope, in a feat that became legendary to climbers as “The Belay.”

 Swanson had 260 tons of leftover turkey from Thanksgiving and didn't know how to get rid of it.
 They asked their workers for ideas, and one man thought they should package it in individual trays with sides and freeze it.
 The TV dinner was born.

-Ore-Ida offered 'Tater Tots' in grocery stores.
-There were simply pressed leftovers from their french fry line.
+Ore-Ida offered ‘Tater Tots’ in grocery stores.
+There were pressed leftovers from their french fry line.

-Biologist James D. Watson and Francis Crick published Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.
+Biologists James D. Watson and Francis Crick published Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.
 With little more than a drawing and some accompanying text, Watson and Crick discovered the structure of DNA.
-Crck also introduced the idea of 'Directed Panspermia', which suggests Earth was seeded by Aliens.
+Crck also introduced the idea of ‘Directed Panspermia,’ which suggests Aliens seeded Earth.

 RIP, Scandals, Sad and Odd News